 Building codes have some requirements that attempt to prevent the problems of ice dams and attic condensation.
 But codes don't address all the issues, and many houses are built without following building codes.
 First and foremost, it's your builder or designer's job to understand the relationship of humidity and air movement when designing and constructing the house so these problems don't occur.

 - Minimize ceiling mounted fixtures below the attic that create the need for holes in the drywall or plaster ceiling.
 Properly seal ceiling penetrations to make them airtight taking care to follow manufacturer clearance requirements for flues, chimneys and recessed light fixtures.

 - Research shows keeping the attic air temperature below freezing when the outside air temperature is in the low 20s can reduce the occurrence of ice dams.
 Proper attic ventilation is key to keeping the attic cool, while adequate and properly installed insulation is key to keeping your house warm.
-It is critical to keep soffit vents free from obstructions to allow the natural flow of cool outside air into the attic space to replace the warmer attic air that rises and flows outside ridge and/or roof vents.
+It is critical to keep soffit vents free from obstructions to allow the natural flow of cool outside air into the attic space to replace the warmer attic air that rises and flows outside the ridge and/or roof vents.
 This flow of air will keep the attic cool and free of moisture build-up.